-Based on the patient’ current health status and prior medical history, along with knowing the hepatitis C genotype, presence of existing liver damage, treatment options are decided and administered.
+Based on the patient’s current health status and prior medical history, along with knowing the hepatitis C genotype, and the presence of existing liver damage, treatment options are decided and administered.
 It is always food to speak to the specialist to discuss what treatment alternative would best suit you.

 Read about Common Liver Disease

 If your hepatitis C is caused severe damage to cause serious complications from chronic Hep C infection, your doctor might suggest you undergo liver transplantation.
 During this procedure, the surgeon removes your damaged liver with a healthy liver, which has been donated by deceased donors.
 Even after liver transplantation, the chances of the infection returning remain.

 The patient might need treatment with a newer antiviral that might be able to treat post-transplant Hep C.